jamargoochIT/azure-osticket/README.md

 And that's it; we should be logged into the virtual machine and ready to install osTicket.<br><br><br><br>

 If we ever forget our username or password, go to the main page where it lists all of the virtual machines we’ve created and click on the name of the virtual machine you’ve forgotten the password or username to.
-After that, click Help->Reset Password, and on the right, it will display our username for the VM and we can reset our password.
+After that, click Help->Reset Password, and on the right, it will display our username for the VM, and we can reset our password.
 ![image](https://github.com/user-attachments/assets/352a4ff3-39c3-4f90-bc3a-eea5d08e8291)<br><br>

 And that's it for now.
 See you in the next one!